Workspace beta is live — BYO-LLM chat wired to 57 SEC tools. Try it free →

 TIMESTAMPTZ

-The exact UTC timestamp the SEC accepted the filing.
-Derived from filing.accepted_at.
-This is your PIT filter — use it exclusively for backtest-safe queries.
+The exact UTC timestamp the SEC accepted the filing that disclosed this fact.
+Each fact row inherits accepted_at from its parent filing on indexing, so the filter works identically on either table.
+This is your PIT anchor — use it exclusively for backtest-safe queries.
 It represents the earliest moment any investor could have read this data.

 filing_date